Step 2: Sequence naming

 dir-<label> |

-phase-encoding direction: e.g. AP, PA, LR... | optional |
+phase-encoding direction: e.g. AP, PA, LR... | recommended |

 Note: Within our conversion pipeline, the Phase Encoding Direction gets retrieved from the DICOM header.